KHAD: Human rights abuses

 On 14 October 2005, the District Court in the Hague convicted two high-ranking KhAD officers who sought asylum in the Netherlands in the 1990s.
 Hesamuddin Hesam and Habibullah Jalalzoy were found guilty of complicity to torture and violations of the laws and customs of war, committed in Afghanistan in the 1980s.
 Hesam was sentenced to 12 years imprisonment.
 He was the head of the military intelligence service (KhAD-e-Nezamy) and deputy minister of the Ministry of State Security (WAD).
 Jalalzoy was the head of the unit investigations and interrogations within the military intelligence of the KhAD.
 He was sentenced to 9 years imprisonment.

 On 29 January 2007, the Dutch appeal court upheld the sentences.
 The judgements were confirmed by the Dutch Supreme Court on 10 July 2008.

 On 25 June 2007, the District Court in the Hague acquitted another senior KhAD officer.
 General Abdullah Faqirzada was one of the deputy heads of the KhAD-e-Nezamy from 1980 until 1987.
 Although the court held it plausible that Faqirzada was closely involved with the human rights abuses in the military branch of the KhAD, it concluded there was no evidence for his individual involvement nor his command responsibility for the specific crimes the charge was based upon.
 On 16 July 2009, the Dutch appeal court upheld the acquittal.

+In a June 2005 report that was published by the UNCHR, it was stated that members of KhAD were not only at risk of reprisals from those who held positions of power in the Islamic Republic of Afghanistan, but also the families of those who were affected by human rights abuses committed by KhAD.